-- After a student’s prospectus has been approved by their supervisor and dissertation committee, they can submit it to the Doctoral Studies Office for it to be considered for approval at the next faculty meeting.
+- After a student’s prospectus has been approved by their supervisor and dissertation committee, they must submit two hard copies of the prospectus it to the Doctoral Studies Office for it to be considered for approval at the next faculty meeting.

 - Students must submit a Prospectus Approval Form with their prospectus, signed by the supervisor and committee.

 - In addition to the hard copies Students must submit a pdf of their style reading to the appropriate assignment portal for the class, PhD Research and Dissertation Writing, 81910.

 - On the second hard copy Student’s must include the Style Reading Approval Form and the Style Submission Checklist.

 - Students must submit a pdf of their prospectus to the appropriate assignment portal for the class, PhD Research and Dissertation Writing, 81910.